Tyrn/wei/the-insider-en.typ

      "I  apologize,  sovereign, but it's  not really  evident  that you have chosen this way."

-     "I was talked out of it," Varnazd said, "By  the Earthmen - Nan and Van Leyven.
+     "I was talked out of it," Varnazd said, "By  the Earthmen---Nan and Van Leyven.
 They started arguing that an election would cause anarchy, that the people would consider it to  be a shame and a concession to the Earthmen who forced their decisions  on the  freed  emperor, that even Khanalai  realized